Booked & Busy

 It turns out, peace is far more intoxicating than prosecco.

 There’s immense strength in being able to say, “No, thank you.
 I’m staying in tonight.”
 No fabricated excuse, no guilt.
 Just truth.
 Because I am the type of woman who enjoys her own company.
 Who lights candles not for Instagram, but because jasmine and sandalwood soothe my soul after a long day.
 Who does her skincare routine like a ceremony.
 Who journals.
+Who prays.
 Who reads, actual books, not just captions.

 And yes, I still adore slipping into that black dress.
-I still appreciate a dimly-lit bar with piano jazz in the background and an extra-dirty martini.
+I still appreciate a dimly lit bar with piano jazz in the background and an extra-dirty martini.
 But I indulge in those nights because I choose to, not because I’m afraid of being forgotten if I don’t.

 Now, if you’ll excuse me, I’ve got a date, with a novel, a facemask, and the kind of serenity no nightclub can offer.